bellaichef/nvim_optimisations/README.md

 ## Installation :

  #### - Semi-Auto :
-   - Download install.sh in your home directory, and run the following command : 'chmod +x install.sh && ./install.sh'
+   - Download install.sh into your home directory, and run the following command : 'chmod +x install.sh && ./install.sh'
    - It's really not perfect but it save a little bit of time.
-Nvim will launch by itself, first time you'll get some errors, it's normal because it tries to run plugins not yet install.
-Type enter and you'll see the plugins install.
-Close and relaunch nvim and you'll see treesitter finishing the installation.
+Nvim will launch by itself, first time it'll installed required nvim plugins.
+Type [ENTER] and you'll see the plugins install.
+Close nvim and then you'll see treesitter and Mason LSPs installation.
-   - Finally follow step 5 of manual installation and your are done.

  #### - Manual installation :

   1) Check that you meet all requirements
   2) Copy nvim folder in ~/.config/
-  3) Run nvim and let packages install (You'll get some errors, it's normal, some plugins are called but not yet installed)
+  3) Run nvim and let packages install.
-  4) Close and re-open nvim, everything should be ok
+  4) Close and re-open nvim.
+You should see treesitter and Mason LSPs setup.
-  5) In vim type ":MasonInstall bash-language-server intelephense php-cs-fixer phpactor phpcs typescript-language-server"
-  6) Close and re-open nvim
+  6) Close nvim.

-you should get something like this :
+You should then get something like this when opening a file with neovim :

 ![Screenshot from 2023-01-06 10-19-21](https://user-images.githubusercontent.com/45790724/210970680-3e50afde-2a43-4bf4-ad54-22355fb543b4.png)